valentinmne/docker-zap-scanner/README.md

 ## What for ?

-Scan a list of URLS with Zap Scan
+Scan a list of URLS with Zap Scan and Generatin an html report file

 ### Prerequisite